 A new classical supergroup comprised of four leading European soloists, the Skride Piano Quartet is made up of four likeminded musicians who have each achieved success as a soloist at the highest levels.
 The 2016-17 season included performances at the Schubertiade Schwarzenberg, Musikverein Wien, Laeiszhalle Hamburg, Malmo Chamber Music Festival, and BASF Ludwigshafen, and the summer of 2018 featured their raved-about debut at Tanglewood.
 Upcoming performances include the Concertgebouw, Philharmonie Essen, Great Guild Hall Riga, and the Louisiana Museum of Modern Art.
-Making their North American debut in the 2018-19 season, the Quartets offer programs featuring highlights from the piano quartet repertoire.
+Making their North American debut in the 2018-19 season, the Quartet offers programs featuring highlights from the piano quartet repertoire.

 Baiba Skride’s natural approach to her music-making has endeared her to some of today’s most important conductors and orchestras worldwide.
 She is consistently invited for her refreshing interpretations, her sensitivity and delight in the music.
 The list of prestigious orchestras with whom she has worked include the Berlin Philharmonic, Boston Symphony Orchestra, Concertgebouw Orkest.
 Sinfonieorchester des Bayerischen Rundfunks, Orchestre de Paris, London Philharmonic, Gewandhausorchester Leipzig and NHK Symphony.
 Notable conductors she collaborates with include Christoph Eschenbach, Thierry Fischer, Paavo and Neeme Järvi, Andris Nelsons, Santtu Matias Rouvali, Vasily Petrenko, Yannick Nézet-Séguin, John Storgårds and Kazuki Yamada.